 - Throw any used patch away so that children or pets cannot get to it.
 There is still enough medicine in a used patch to make a child or pet sick.
 Fold the patch in half with the sticky sides together and flush it down the toilet.
 Then wash your hands with soap and water.
 When you stop treatment or the patches expire, take each patch out of its pouch and flush each patch down the toilet.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you or your child are also using cold or allergy medicines, clonidine (Catapres®) or other medicines to lower blood pressure (such as captopril, metoprolol, Capoten®, or Lopressor®), a blood thinner (such as warfarin or Coumadin®), medicines for seizures (such as phenobarbital, phenytoin, primidone, Dilantin®, or Mysoline®), or medicines to treat depression (such as clomipramine, desipramine, fluoxetine, imipramine, paroxetine, Anafranil®, Celexa®, Effexor®, Lexapro?, Norpramin®, Paxil®, Tofranil®, or Zoloft®).
+- Some foods and medicines can affect how methylphenidate works.
+Tell your doctor if you are also using cold or allergy medicine, blood pressure medicine, a blood thinner (such as warfarin), medicine for seizures (such as phenobarbital, phenytoin, primidone), or medicine to treat depression (such as citalopram, clomipramine, desipramine, fluoxetine, imipramine, sertraline).

 Warnings While Using This Medicine